MPH Occupational Health / Course details

 This blended course involves working through the course notes provided online, linked references and other online sources of information including short videos.
 It also involves attending a 3- day teaching face to face component (starting with an introductory session on the evening of day 0 and ending after the afternoon session on day 3).
 During the face-to-face teaching we will use techniques designed to encourage students to work in groups, deliver presentations and be active learners and you will be expected to prepare for the face to face sessions by completing reflective study tasks.
 You will use self-reflection to help you think about the ideas discussed and the relevance to you everyday practice.
 Discussion boards will give you an opportunity to share your learning with fellow students.
 Generally those students who participate in discussion boards do better in their written assignments as this interaction with tutors and peers is an important part of the learning process.
 We will use webinars and recorded interviews to give students access to experts in the field.
 You should work through the unit in a logical sequence using the calendar in Blackboard.
 It is essential you follow this guidance so that you are doing the same topic at the same time as your fellow students.

-The residential will take place online Monday 22nd (6pm - 9pm) - Thursday 25h March 2021.
+The face to face teaching will take place 6pm 4th April - 6pm 7th April 2022.
 Further details will be made available closer to the time.

 - Analytical skills

 - Students will critically analyse and evaluate approaches to engaging hard to reach populations, and develop evidence-based strategies.

 - Students will play an active role, collaborating with experienced trainers and other students to examine the challenges presented by working with hard to engage populations and exit the course with a greater understanding of the issues involved as well as ideas for potential applications.